 Seems silly to end this list by saying that taking time off will make you smarter, but it will.
 Studies show that entrepreneurs who take more vacations tend to be happier overall.
 Take even a day off, and you’ll come back refreshed and ready to tackle whatever problems await you.

-Don’t forget to add CorpNet’s Business Information Zone to your list of smart business resources!
+Don’t forget to add CorpNet’s Compliance Portal to your list of smart business resources!
 With this free tool, you can stay compliant and never miss a filing deadline.